gemseo/gemseo/doc_src/software/system_architecture.rst

    constraints may be generated as well (*e.g.* consistency constraints in :term:`IDF`).

--  :class:`~gemseo.core.mdofunctions.mdo_discipline_adapter_generator.MDODisciplineAdapterGenerator` is a utility class that handles the
+-  :class:`~gemseo.core.mdofunctions.mdo_discipline_adapter_generator.DisciplineAdapterGenerator` is a utility class that handles the
    :class:`~gemseo.core.mdofunctions.mdo_function.MDOFunction` generation for a given :class:`~gemseo.core.discipline.MDODiscipline`.
    It is a key class for the :term:`MDO formulations designer`.